petracihalova/service-dashboard/README.md

 If the file does not exist, the mock data from `./data/test_data` are copied into `./data/` folder and displayed.

 ## Deployments page
+Lists deployments downloaded from internal App Interface GitLab repo used for deployments configuration.
+The app checks links from the 'Overview' page, identifies matches and downloads related deployments.

+**Configuration:**
-List of deployments downloaded from internal App Interface GitLab repo our team uses for deployments config.
-The app checks the links from the 'Overview' page, identifies all matches and download all related deployments.
-You can use `DEPLOY_TEMPLATE_IGNORE_LIST` variable to list all deployment templates you dont want do download (partial match is applied).
+Use `DEPLOY_TEMPLATE_IGNORE_LIST` variable to list deployment templates you don't want to download (partial match is applied).

+**Requirements:**
-Github, Gitlab and Jira tokens are required to download new data.
-To access private repos, you need to generate a GitHub token with the appropriate permissions.
+GitHub, GitLab and JIRA tokens are required to download new data and access private repositories.

 ## Open Pull Requests page
 The 'Open Pull Requests' page displays open PRs from GitHub and GitLab (https://gitlab.cee.redhat.com) repos listed on the 'Overview' page.
-The app checks the links from the 'Overview' page, identifies all matches and download all open pull requests into nice datatable.
+The app downloads all open pull requests and displays them in a filterable datatable.

+**Data Storage:**
-All downloaded data are stored in the `/data/github_pr_list.json` for GitHub and `/data/gitlab_pr_list.json` for GitLab.
+All downloaded data are stored in `/data/github_pr_list.json` for GitHub and `/data/gitlab_pr_list.json` for GitLab.

 New data are downloaded:

-* when file doesn't exist or
+* when files don't exist or
-* after pushing the 'Update data' button
+* after clicking the 'Update data' button

+**Requirements:**
 GitHub and GitLab tokens are required to download new data.
-To access private repos, you need to generate a GitHub token with the appropriate permissions.
+To access private repos, you need to generate tokens with appropriate permissions.

 ## Merged Pull Requests page
-The 'Merged Pull Requests' page displays merged PRs for the last X (can be set with `MERGED_IN_LAST_X_DAYS`) days from GitHub repos listed on the 'Overview' page.
+The 'Merged Pull Requests' page displays merged PRs from GitHub and GitLab repos listed on the 'Overview' page.
-The app checks the links on the 'Overview' page, identifies all matches and download all merged pull requests into nice datatable.
+The app downloads all merged pull requests and displays them in a filterable datatable.
-All downloaded data are stored in the `/data/github_merged_pr_list.json` for GitHub and `/data/gitlab_merged_pr_list.json` for GitLab.
+All downloaded data are stored in `/data/github_merged_pr_list.json` for GitHub and `/data/gitlab_merged_pr_list.json` for GitLab.

+**Key Features:**
+* **Flexible time range**: Default shows last 7 days, but it can be changed directly on the page.
+The value is saved in the browser's local storage.
+* **Username filtering**: Filter PRs by any username using the search field
+* **Smart "My PRs" filtering**: One-click filtering using your configured `GITHUB_USERNAME` for GitHub PRs and `GITLAB_USERNAME` for GitLab MRs

 New data are downloaded:

-* when file doesn't exist or
+* when files don't exist or
-* after pushing the 'Update data' button
+* after clicking the 'Update data' button

+**Requirements:**
 GitHub and GitLab tokens are required to download new data.
-To access private repos, you need to generate a GitHub token with the appropriate permissions.
+To access private repos, you need to generate tokens with appropriate permissions.

 ## How to run